dhoulb/blork/README.md

 The `check()` function allows you to test individual values with more granularity.
 The `check()` function is more versatile and allows more use cases than validating function input arguments.

-`check()` can be passed three arguments:
+`check()` accepts three arguments:

-1. `value` | The value to check
+1. `value` The value to check
-2. `type` | The type to check the value against (list of types is available below)
+2. `type` The type to check the value against (list of types is available below)
-3. An optional string name/prefix for the value, which is prepended to any error message thrown to help debugging
+3. `prefix=""` An optional string name/prefix for the value, which is prepended to any error message thrown to help debugging

 ```js
 import { check } from "blork";